1979 NCAA Division I basketball championship game: Background

-Indiana State
+Indiana State Sycamores

 The Sycamores were not ranked in the Associated Press (AP) or United Press International preseason polls, and coaches in their Missouri Valley Conference (MVC) did not pick them to win the league.
 The team, which had been coached by Bob King in 1977–78, was led by senior forward Larry Bird, who had averaged 30.0 points per game during the previous season (second in NCAA Division I basketball) and been named an All-American in 1978.
 Indiana State's lineup also featured Carl Nicks, a junior guard who was returning to the school after spending his sophomore season at Gulf Coast Community College.
 However, the four starters from the 1977–78 team other than Bird had graduated.
 Before the start of the season, King suffered a heart attack and left the job; he was replaced by Bill Hodges.
 The Sycamores won their first game versus Lawrence University by a score of 99–56, and followed that performance by traveling to Purdue and winning by 10 points.
 Bird scored 40 points in Indiana State's next contest, a 74–70 victory at Evansville.
 That began a streak of seven games in which Bird scored over 30 points, including a 48-point effort against Butler.

 Indiana State entered the AP poll at number 20 on December 12, rising as the season progressed and the team remained unbeaten.
 One challenge came during a game against Bradley, which elected to play with a triangle-and-two defense that Bradley coach Dick Versace called the "Bird Cage".
 The alignment was effective in containing Bird, who scored four points (his lowest total for Indiana State) on two field goal attempts; the Sycamores, however, managed to win.
 By February 13, the Sycamores were the top-ranked team in the country, and they held that position in the final rankings.
 Indiana State won all 16 of its games against MVC competition.
 The Sycamores were the number one seed in the Midwest region of the NCAA Tournament, and began their run in the event with an 86–69 second-round win over Virginia Tech.
 A 93–72 win over Oklahoma followed, and a two-point victory against Arkansas gave Indiana State a Final Four spot.

 In the national semifinal against DePaul, Bird made 16 of 19 field goal attempts and had 16 rebounds and 9 assists.
 In a close game, Indiana State won 76–74 to reach the final without a loss on the season, at 33–0.